Sixpenny Cottage | Clapton-on-the-Hill near Bourton-on-the-Water, Cotswolds | Original Features and Woodburner

 Arriving at this quiet, rural Cotswold village, navigating the narrow country lanes you will find Sixpenny Cottage nestled into the hillside below.
 There are no hints of the wonders to be found inside until you pass through the swathes of curtains at the front door.
 Inside you are surrounded by pale wooden beams, artwork and rare fabrics.
 French chateaux style bureaus, Florentine sconces, soft velvet seating and the large wooden dining table draw you through, past the spacious kitchen with its quirky open serving area and a perfectly placed settee which catches the sun, out onto the terrace.
 Enjoy the panoramic views of the Windrush Valley spread before you offering only the rustle of leaves in the trees and great expanses of blue skies and fresh farmland beyond the treetops.

 Set over three floors the ground floor also offers a snug, utility, additional kitchenette and cloakroom.
 On the first floor are four of the five bedrooms.
-While each room is exquisite with a detailed headboard in the double, heritage green paneling in the twin, and delicate cherubs in the single, the master suite is second to none.
+While each room is exquisite with a detailed headboard in the double, heritage green panelling in the twin, and delicate cherubs in the single, the master suite is second to none.
 You pass through the en-suite with its tapestry wall hanging, marble sink and freestanding bath to the bedroom.
 With a super king-size bed in the centre of the room it looks out across the country view and is filled with light.
 Up on the second floor is a romantic double room.
 Sitting under the eaves with their painted beams the bed is given a luxurious finish with its curtained headboard in toile de jouy.

 Outside, the terrace has space for dining and enjoying the quiet sounds of the countryside looking out to the Windrush Valley beyond.
 Steps take you down to a small lawn where children can play under supervision.
 To the front is off-road parking for two vehicles and additional street parking can be found in the village.